-- Replicate high-performance best practices - there's no need to reinvent the wheel.
-If you're aware of a successful sales enablement approach from another company, or you've been the target of one yourself, try it and build on it.
+- Replicate high-performance best practises - there's no need to reinvent the wheel.
+If you're aware of a successful sales enablement approach from another company or have been the target of one yourself, try it and build on it.

-- Formalise the process - there's no point in presenting sales with a bank of content and expecting them to use it straight away.
-There should be a clear, defined process of how the content can be used, and at which stages of the buyer journey.
+- Formalise the process - there's no point in presenting sales with a bank of content and expecting them to use it immediately.
+There should be a straightforward, defined process of how the content can be used and at which stages of the buyer journey.

 There are various aspects of sales enablement, and your approach must include reporting and analysis, sales content optimisation, technology and automation, and sales enablement software.

-It's not essential to use a specific software in your sales enablement plan, but it does make things easier.
+Using specific software in your sales enablement plan is not essential, but it does make things easier.
 A sales enablement platform is more than just a place to store content - a good one should also offer analytics tools, automation features that allow for scalability, and an intuitive interface for organising and assigning content.

-To get an insight on the practical implementation of your strategy, make sure to take a look at this article - 'How to manage a sales enablement implementation in your organisation'
+To get insight into the practical implementation of your strategy, look at this article - 'How to manage a sales enablement implementation in your organisation.

 Optimising sales enablement with data

 Data drives the modern sales rep's daily work.
-But an endless stream of information can be overwhelming for sales reps and hurt their productivity.
+However, endless information can overwhelm sales reps and hurt their productivity.
 That's why all companies need someone who can design a standardised approach that turns this constant stream of data into something usable and understandable.

-The best way to derive valuable insights from business data is to agree on a set of standardised sales reports.
-Reporting needs differ from company to company, but standardised sales reports must include the number of:
+The best way to derive valuable insights from business data is to agree on standardised sales reports.
+Reporting needs differ from company to company, but standardised sales reports must include the following: